 Another held item that increases your movement speed is the EXP Share.
 It also increases your Pokemon's HP to give you a bit more endurance together with the speed bonus.

-You can upgrade your Held Items to increase the bonus stats they give.
+Upgrading Held Items increases the bonus stats they give.
 This allows you to strengthen Float Stone's and Exp.
 Share's effects, and provide additional speed bonus as it reaches higher levels.
-You can upgrade them by using Item Enhancers, which can be bought from the store.
+You can upgrade them by using Item Enhancers, which can be bought from the store or be received by completing Events.

 Moving within the Purple Flux along the allied controlled lanes will increase your Pokemon's movement speed.
-Make sure to stay inside them as you make your way to the end so you can reach Goal Zones quickly!
+Make sure to stay inside them as you make your way from the base so you can reach Goal Zones quickly!

 When the enemy destroys your team's Goal Zone, the flux along the lane will disappear, along with the movement speed bonus.
 The same will happen when you destroy an enemy Goal Zone.
 Overall, losing a Goal Zones will have a negative impact how fast you can get back into the battle.
 So, it is best to defend them as much as possible.